 If you’re wondering why the blogosphere is covering so much about this new Vivaldi browser when there are plenty of other lesser-known browsers also available, it’s because the Vivaldi browser is from former CEO and co-founder of once the very popular Opera browser.

 Vivaldi browser for Windows

-Just like other web browsers, especially like Opera, it also sports a beautiful interface which can be controlled by mouse gestures.
-As you can see in the picture, there is a cool toolbar (panel) on the left-side of the browser which includes bookmarks, mail, contacts, downloads and notes buttons.
+Just like other web browsers, especially like Opera, it also sports a beautiful interface that can be controlled by mouse gestures.
+As you can see in the picture, there is a cool toolbar (panel) on the left side of the browser which includes bookmarks, mail, contacts, downloads, and notes buttons.
 The left panel is smartly executed as it lets us quickly access various features of the browser without denting the usable real estate of the screen.
 And if you’re on a small screen, you can easily hide the panel by clicking the small Show panel button.